thescientist13/HP_Stuff/src/content/docs/FanFiction/Harry_Potter_-_Nephilim/Appendices/Appendix_C.md

        ensured that the reasons (creation of humaniform animals) for the especial harshness of this punishment where revealed to every nephilim community.
        At one point this was common knowledge, but the nephilim are remarkably good at ignoring things they do not want to know.
-See [Appendix G] on Original Sin.
+See [Appendix G][AG] on Original Sin.
    * giants - the physical changes wrought on them by sin have become "mundane" and are now governed by Mendelian inheritance.
 Church [records][Giants]